Dubuque teen accused of fleeing police, crashing into vehicles while intoxicated pleads guilty

-A Dubuque teen accused of fleeing from an officer and crashing into three vehicles while intoxicated behind the wheel faces up to 13 years in prison after pleading guilty to multiple charges.
+A Dubuque man accused of fleeing from an officer and crashing into three vehicles while intoxicated behind the wheel faces up to 13 years in prison after pleading guilty to multiple charges.

-Both charges are Class D felonies punishable by up to five years in prison and at least a $750 up to a $7,500 fine.
+Both charges are Class D felonies punishable by up to five years in prison and up to a $7,500 fine.

 Kirkpatrick also pleaded guilty to operating while under the influence, operating a motor vehicle without the owner’s consent, interference with official acts, providing false identification information, reckless driving and fifth-degree criminal mischief.